robertlestak/stackver/README.md

 ### Manifest Metadata

 This contains the metadata for the manifest itself.
 Currently, the only required field is `name`, which is used to identify the manifest in the output.
-This is useful if you are tracking multiple stacks. `stackver` will update this will the current date/time when it is run.
+This is useful if you are tracking multiple stacks.

 ### Manifest Spec